||Playoff win %

 Frank C. Longman

 Cap Edwards was a football coach in the National Football League (NFL) from 1921 to 1925, finishing his career as the head coach of the Cleveland Bulldogs.
 Over his three years of coaching his teams compiled a cumulative win/loss record of 13-11-7.
-During his career he was a head coach for three seasons.
-His first head coaching opportunity came with the Canton Bulldogs.
-He led the team for one season, compiling a record of 5-2-3.
+During his career he was a head coach for three seasons, first with the Canton Bulldogs.
+He led the Bulldogs for one season, compiling a record of 5-2-3.
 In 1921, the Bulldogs won the championship against the Washington Senators 28-14.
 His next head coaching stint came with the Cleveland Indians.
 He coached the Indians from 1923 to 1925, leading the team to a 8-9-4 record.
 During his entire head coaching career, his two teams combined for a record of 13-11-7 across three seasons.

 Coach history guide